Egg Freezing: Is This Silicon Valley Perk Really Empowering?

 Offering egg freezing as a health benefit is a great step, but it doesn’t begin to address, let alone solve, the problem of balancing a high-powered career and children.
 While the War of Perks plays out, time will tell whether postponing pregnancy empowers women in the workforce, or simply enables companies to squeeze more years out of workers through promises of delayed gratification that may never come to fruition.

-More articles in WMC FBomb by Category: Feminism, Health, Media, Science and tech
+More articles by Category: Feminism, Health, Media, Science and tech

-More articles in WMC FBomb by Tag: Activism and advocacy, Reproductive rights, Social media, Women's leadership, Gender bias, News, Equality
+More articles by Tag: Activism and advocacy, Reproductive rights, Social media, Women's leadership, Gender bias, News, Equality